pdulak/oldFashionedMasonry/README.md

 ![Configuration](photos/config.png "Configuration")

-The `defaultWidth` is the default width of the colum.
-The number of columns and the item sizes will be calculated based on this value.
+The `defaultWidth` is the default width of the column.
+The number of columns and the item sizes are calculated based on this value.

 The `distance` is the distance between items (in pixels).

 The `containerLookup` is the jQuery lookup for the container element.
-The number of columns and positions of items are calculated based on the width of the element.
+The number of columns and positions of items is calculated based on the width of the container.